Esri/arcgis-maps-sdk-kotlin-samples/samples/add-3d-tiles-layer/README.md

 ## Additional information

-This sample uses the GeoView-Compose Toolkit module to be able to implement a Composable SceneView.
+This sample uses the GeoView-Compose Toolkit module to be able to implement a composable SceneView.

 ## Tags